gradle/gradle/design-docs/conflict-resolution-spec.md

 1. Detect whether two different modules conflict with each other.
 2. Decide which of a set of conflicting modules to select.

+# Feature: Conflict resolution replaces a module or modules with a single module

 ## Story: Allow declaring that certain module is replaced by some other.

 DSL mock up: